section-engineering-education/engineering-education/content/articles/model-explanation-with-dalex/index.md

 Dalex explains the model in two ways: Overall model explanation and single prediction explanation.

 #### Overall model explanation
-In this way, it explains the whole structure of the trained model.
+This method explains the whole structure of the trained model.
 In addition, it will show the methods, functions, and algorithms that build the model.

 The user will know the dataset that trains the model and how each variable in the dataset contributed to the general model performance.

 #### Single prediction explanation
-In this way, it focuses on the single prediction of the model.
+This method focuses on the single prediction of the model.
 It shows the variables that have contributed to that specific prediction.
 The user will know if a prediction is correct or not.

 Let us start with the overall model explanation.